Why Cash Flow is More Powerful than Profit

 Monitoring cash flow should be a routine part of running the business.
 If you are only seeing or reviewing cash flow statements quarterly or annually, you are operating in a reactive mode.
 When your business is at stake, reactive isn’t going to cut it.
 The implementation of a cash flow management process delivers a real-time understanding of your financial health and moves you into a proactive position.

-Everyone can agree that being able to address issues before they become a problem is a far more superior than waiting until they have a negative impact on success.
-When you are aware of what is happening, and when it is happening you can adjust, plan and make better, more strategic business decisions.
+Everyone can agree that being able to address issues before they become a problem is far superior to waiting until they have a negative impact on success.
+When you are aware of what is happening, and when it is happening, you can adjust, plan, and make better, more strategic business decisions.

 Putting it All Together